MS Virtual PC cannot boot from a .vhd disk larger than 127 GB

 This article applies to:

-- Acronis Backup & Recovery 10
+- Acronis Backup (Acronis Backup & Recovery)

 (!)
 This article does not apply to Acronis True Image Home.
 Acronis True Image Home supports only Windows native backup (VHD) that cannot be run as a virtual machine.